yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/rest_api.md

 4. Alternatively, you can add the JARs to the CLASSPATH for a single API Gateway instance only, by copying them to the `INSTALL_DIR/apigateway/groups/GROUP_ID/INSTANCE_ID/ext/lib` directory.
 5. Restart API Gateway.
 The REST Jabber service is now available.
 6. Add your servlet application and servlet using Policy Studio or ES Explorer.
-7. Test the REST service..
+7. Test the REST service.

 ## Add a servlet using Policy Studio